mravanini/mammography-workshop/workflow/README.md

 ![Image](./images/Figure_1.png)

-- Generate Dataset: Invokes a lambda function responsible for reading the folder and file structure in S3 and generating a TSV file containing some metadata.
+- Generate Dataset: Invokes a lambda function responsible for reading the folder and file structure in S3 and generating a LST file containing some metadata.
 - Train Model: Creates and runs a training job in SageMaker.
 - Save Model: Saves the model for later use.